Angelic Buyers vs Nightmare Buyers

 And when we make an error, things can go north or south.

-After mailing off a Land of the Giants lunchbox to a Buyer in Spain, I was waiting to hear he had received it and loved it.
+We mailed a Land of the Giants lunchbox to a Buyer in Spain.
+I was anxiously waiting to hear he had received it and loved it.

 Instead, weeks later, the Buyer messaged me wondering where it was.
 I looked up the USPS tracking number online, and the lunch box appeared to be zigzagging around the U.S.